 - You may need to collect sales tax depending on your local laws.
 This is something you need to research.

 - It can be more work to setup than uploading your file(s) to the online stores.

 - You cannibalize sales through your other stores.
 Fewer sales can mean lower rankings, which is a problem when selling in a store like Amazon's.

 - You need an audience of buyers.
 Sales depend on how many people visit your website, or the number of people on your mailing list.

 What to look for when considering tools

-Let’s say you have decided to sell direct.
-There several ecommerce solutions to choose from, each with features and costs that depend on a number of factors…such as these:
+Let's say you have decided to sell direct.
+There are several eCommerce solutions to choose from, each with features and costs that depend on a number of factors:

 - Do you have one book, or many?